-- Fruits to avoid are canned or raw pineapple, fresh figs, berries, all dried fruits, fruit seeds, and prunes and prune juice.
+- Avoid canned and raw pineapple, fresh figs, berries, all dried fruits, fruit seeds, and prunes and prune juice.

-- You may eat cooked meat (including bacon), fish, poultry, eggs, and smooth peanut butter.
+- You may eat cooked meat, fish, poultry, eggs, smooth peanut butter, and tofu.
 Make sure your meats are tender and soft, not chewy with gristle.

-- Avoid deli meats, crunchy peanut butter, nuts, beans, tofu, and peas.
+- Avoid deli meats, hot dogs, sausage, crunchy peanut butter, nuts, beans, tempeh, and peas.